Doug Fister: 2009: MLB debut

-2009 season

-In 2009, Fister began the season with the Double-A West Tenn Diamond Jaxx for the third time in his career.
+In 2009, Fister began the season in Double-A for the third consecutive season.
 However, he was later promoted to the Triple-A Tacoma Rainiers, and eventually the Seattle Mariners.

 In just two games with the Diamond Jaxx, Fister went 1–0 and gave-up no earned runs.
 With the Rainiers, Fister went 6–4 with a 3.81 ERA, and 79 strikeouts in 22 games, 17 starts.

 On August 7, Fister was promoted to the majors.
 As a result, pitcher Jason Vargas was optioned to Triple-A Tacoma to make room for Fister on the Mariners' 25-man roster.

 In his major league debut against the Tampa Bay Rays on August 8, Fister pitched one inning, struck out one, gave up one hit, and gave up one walk.
 He made his first start on August 11 against the Chicago White Sox and picked up the loss.
 Fister's first win came on August 16 against the New York Yankees.
-Fister finished the season with a major league record of 3–4 with a 4.13 ERA, and 36 strikeouts in 11 games, 10 starts.
+Fister finished the season with a major league record of 3–4 with a 4.13 ERA, and 36 strikeouts in 11 games, 10 of them starts.

 2010 season

 In 2010, Fister started the first game for the Mariners in spring training.
-Going into the season, Fister, and fellow starting pitchers Garrett Olson, Luke French and Jason Vargas competed for the Mariners' fifth spot in the starting rotation.
-Fister ended up getting a job in the rotation (as did Vargas).
+Going into the season, Fister, and fellow starting pitchers Garrett Olson, Luke French and Vargas competed for the Mariners' fifth spot in the starting rotation.
+Fister ended up getting a job in the rotation, as did Vargas.
 On April 19, Fister took a no-hitter into the seventh inning against the Baltimore Orioles until it was broken up by Nick Markakis' leadoff single.
-Although the Mariners suffered early season woes, the Seattle Post-Intelligencer praised Fister and fellow starter Jason Vargas as reasons for why the Mariners were not doing worse, stating, "If Doug Fister and Jason Vargas hadn't been excellent at the back end of the rotation, God knows where this club would be."
+Although the Mariners suffered early season woes, Todd Dybas of the Seattle Post-Intelligencer praised Fister and fellow starter Vargas as reasons for why the Mariners were not doing worse, stating, "If Doug Fister and Jason Vargas hadn't been excellent at the back end of the rotation, God knows where this club would be."

 2011 season

-In 2011, Fister was the Mariners' number three starter behind Félix Hernández and Jason Vargas.
+In 2011, Fister was the Mariners' number three starter behind Félix Hernández and Vargas.